External Link contact-ustwitterarrow-rightarrow-downsearchfacebookmapemailclose arrow-leftarrow-uptranslate

 • Staff visible on the playground every day as a first point of contact

-• Early Bird Club (wrap around care) available daily from 8 a.m. until the start of school
+• Early Bird Club (daily morning low cost wrap around care) available daily from 8 a.m. until the start of school

-• Late Bird Club (wrap around care) available from Monday - Friday after school until 5 p.m.
+• Late Bird Club (daily afterschool low cost wrap around care) available from Monday - Friday after school until 5 p.m.

 • Lunchtime Activities supported by trained members of staff